sageikosa/PrimitivelyStrong/README.md

 I had worked around this in the _before-times_ with strongly-typed structs and classes, using id and key fields carried in the structs to represent the identity of the object.
-I allowed the records to be mostly empty except for the key and id fields under ciscumstances where the object was just a carrier for the identity.
+I allowed the records to be mostly empty except for the key and id fields under circumstances where the object was just a carrier for the identity.

 I researched several bits of postings on the interwebs, and worked my way through a few iterations of my own framework to help me get rid of primitive obsession in my code.